pkeilbach/htwg-practical-nlp/docs/lectures/feature_extraction.md

 !!! info

-    In Bow, the values in the vector can be integers representing word counts or real numbers representing [TF-IDF weights](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
+    In BoW, the values in the vector can be integers representing word counts or real numbers representing [TF-IDF weights](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 !!! warning "Dimensionality"